 LIMIT: USE OF THE COLLECTED PLASTIC FROM THE CLEAN-UP PROGRAM FOR PRODUCT MANUFACTURING

-The communities of the Clean-up Program in Indonesia collect all types of plastic materials.
+The clean-up program's communities in Indonesia collect all types of plastic materials.
 However, not all types of plastic are suitable for recycling into yarn or components.
-Furthermore, only some of the plastics required for our products can be collected through the Clean-up Program.
-For example, the material for our suitcase hard shells and sunglasses – recycled polycarbonate – comes from our recycling partner on the island of Java, as polycarbonate water containers are rarely found in the vicinity of the Clean-up Program's collection activities.
+Additionally, only some of the plastics required for our products can be collected through the clean-up program.
+For example, the material for our hard-shell suitcases and sunglasses – recycled polycarbonate – comes from our recycling partner on the island of Java, as polycarbonate water containers are rarely found in the vicinity of the clean-up program's collection activities.

-In addition, products such as backpacks and bags consist of many components beyond the main material that we cannot produce ourselves but source from supply partners.
+Furthermore, products such as backpacks and bags consist of many components beyond the main material, which we cannot manufacture ourselves but source from supply partners.
 Whenever possible and available, we choose recycled components from the market.

 LIMIT: PET YARN RECYCLING

-Not every PET collected by GOT BAG Indonesia is suitable for yarn production.
-To spin high-quality yarn from recycled PET, it is necessary to have a well-sorted, homogeneous batch of high-quality PET.
-Bottles that are too degraded by sun and salt water or contaminated with oil cannot be recycled into yarn.
+Not all PET collected by GOT BAG Indonesia is suitable for yarn production.
+In order to spin high-quality yarn from recycled PET, it is necessary to have a well-sorted, homogeneous batch of high-quality PET.
+Bottles that have been degraded too much by the sun and salt water or are contaminated with oil cannot be recycled into yarn.
 We are researching alternative uses for this material, such as downcycling it into roof tiles.

-In addition, certain colors are sorted out, as we cannot dye dark PET into lighter colors.
+In addition, certain colors are sorted out because we cannot dye dark PET into lighter colors.
 Such materials are sold to recyclers who manufacture other products.

 LIMIT: SHARE OF RECYCLED COMPONENTS

-From the very beginning, we have strived to manufacture our products from recycled Ocean Impact Plastic.
+From the very beginning, we have strived to manufacture our products from recycled plastic waste from coastal areas.
 So far, we recycle PET.
-However, many components such as buckles, straps, zippers, mesh, and foams cannot be made from PET.
+However, many components like buckles, straps, zippers, mesh and foams cannot be made from PET.
 Therefore, we use other recycled components from suppliers on the market for these items.